 The Minecraft modding ecosystem massively changed with the release of Minecraft 1.13.
 Due to a long update cycle of Minecraft Forge, a few similar projects popped up to replace it in the meantime.
 Fabric, Rift, and a few other projects provided a lightweight mod loading framework in Minecraft Forge's absence.
 While the other projects did not gain a foothold after Minecraft Forge became available again, Fabric has cemented itself as a powerful modding platform in the community.
-Having been a while since Minecraft Forge released an update, Fabric still relevant?
+Having been a while since Minecraft Forge was released, is Fabric still relevant?

 Minecraft Forge is a modding framework for Minecraft that provides many helpers to make writing compatible mods easier.
-Doing this allows large modpacks to work coherently, with duplicate items and blocks not causing any issues.
-Forge also makes it easier to do common tasks such as create new blocks, entities, or listen to various game events.
+This allows large modpacks to work coherently, with duplicate items and blocks not causing any issues.
+Forge also makes it easier to do common tasks such as creating new blocks, entities or listening to various game events.
 Due to Minecraft Forge being more extensive, it also takes longer to update, especially as Minecraft Forge developers are also the people who update MCP (Mod Coders Pack), one of the tools that let modders see the game code.
 MCP doesn't matter too much to users, but it is the platform that allows Minecraft Forge to modify the base game.

 To summarise, Forge is best for ensuring that many mods work well together.